CA4022/Lab5-Spark/README.md

 # Apache Spark
-This lab will introduce the basics of Spark and guide you through installing and running spark via commandline as well as from within Java.
+This lab will introduce the basics of Spark and guide you through installing and running spark-shell in local and Standalone mode in Scala and Python.

 * Download and test Scala:
   - `$ wget ...`